Today we discuss how to promote affiliate products…aka marketing. A huge part of affiliate marketing is, indeed, the marketing. Yes, shocking I know!

 The sales funnel looks like this: blog post > free item > eBook or eCourse with affiliate links.
 This is you creating passive income.

 This funnel naturally leads people who are already interested in that topic to follow up for more information.

 And if it becomes hugely popular, you may end up with your own affiliate product!

 If you have enjoyed this post, please share it with anyone that you think can benefit from it.
 Sharing is caring!

 If you are ready to get started with affiliate marketing I have some more help for you!
-Subscribe to my weekly newsletter of help for new bloggers and get my latest guide: Are You Ready To Be An Affiliate?
+Subscribe to my weekly newsletter of help for new bloggers and get my latest guide: The 5-Minute Guide to Affiliate Marketing.
 Opt-in below…I will never spam you!